Saravanan Murugan: Political career

 Saravanan was elected as Secretary in MIC for the district of Titiwangsa in 1994.
-Then, in 1997 he was appointed as the Secretary in MIC Federal Territory by Datuk Seri Samy Vellu, the former President of MIC Federal Territory.
-During his post as the Secretary of MIC Federal Territory, Saravanan also held the positions of Secretary of Pemuda MIC Nasional and Leader of MIC for the district of Titiwangsa.
+Then, in 1997 he was appointed as the Federal Territory MIC Secretary by Samy Vellu, the former President of MIC.
+During his post as the Secretary of MIC Federal Territory, Saravanan also held the positions of Secretary of Pemuda MIC Nasional and MIC Chief for the district of Titiwangsa.

-In 2004, the President of MIC nominated Saravanan as Senator, which allowed him to serve two terms in Dewan Negara.
-During those terms, Saravanan has gained audience at international level from countries such as Singapore, India, Sri Lanka, France, and the United Nations in New York.
+In 2004, the President of MIC nominated Saravanan as a Senator, which allowed him to serve in the Dewan Negara.
+During that term, Saravanan has gained audience at international level from countries such as Singapore, India, Sri Lanka, France, and the United Nations in New York.

-Saravanan was elected as a member of Majlis Tertinggi MIC in 2003 and then again in 2006, which encouraged Datuk Seri Samy Vellu to elect him as MIC Information Chief and Federal Territory MIC Communications Director.
+Saravanan was elected as a member of Majlis Tertinggi MIC in 2003 and then again in 2006, which encouraged Samy Vellu to elect him as MIC Information Chief and Federal Territory MIC Communications Director.

 In the 12th General Election in 2008, Saravanan contested for a Parliament seat for Tapah and won against a candidate from People's Justice Party (PKR).
-Under the Barisan Nasional coalition and then-Prime Minister, Tun Dato' Seri Abdullah bin Haji Ahmad Badawi, Saravanan was appointed as the Deputy Minister of Federal Territories and Urban Wellbeing from 2008 until 2013.
+Under the Barisan Nasional coalition and then-Prime Minister, Dato' Seri Abdullah Ahmad Badawi, Saravanan was appointed as the Deputy Minister of Federal Territories and Urban Wellbeing from 2008 until 2013.
 In the 13th General Election, Saravanan also won a seat in the Parliament and was appointed as the Deputy Minister of Youth and Sports from 2013 until 2018.
-In 2020, Saravanan was appointed as the Minister of Human Resource under the new government coalition, Perikatan Nasional, and Prime Minister Muhyiddin Yassin.
+From 2020 to 2022, Saravanan served as the Minister of Human Resource under prime ministers Muhyiddin Yassin and later Ismail Sabri Yaakob.